lutskanu/cutwise-docs/_posts/2020-01-17-ray-path-in-round-diamond.md

 The same area is black for left eye, because it **see the observer’s head reflection**.

-So in one area of space our eye see very different and contradictive images:
+So in one area of space our eyes see very different and contradictory images:
 * — white light source reflection flash
 * — and black head reflection.

 Difference in signal intensity is more than 1000 times.

 ![](/images/page1-pic2.png)